 - Jade in Jackie Chan Adventures.
-While she does prove invaluable, an in most cases her quick thinking is what saves the day, her insistence on ignoring any order of Jackie's, no matter how sensible and life extending, makes her an avid Idiot Ball juggler.
+While she does prove invaluable, and in most cases her quick thinking is what saves the day, her insistence on ignoring any order of Jackie's, no matter how sensible and life-extending, makes her an avid Idiot Ball juggler.

 Jackie: I know, but I feel like I have to say that.